-- Enroll in FAS 484 or SOC 484. - Complete and submit all required paperwork regarding the internship. - Participate in biweekly integrative seminar classes. - Complete all required academic assignments. - Complete 45 hours of internship work for each academic credit hour earned. - Complete a final evaluation of the internship experience. - Provide feedback to the Internship Coordinator to improve the quality of the internship program. - Notify the Internship Coordinator of any changes to the internship placement details or to course credits.
+- Enroll in FAS 484 or SOC 484. - Complete and submit all required paperwork regarding the internship. - Participate in seminar classes (on-campus students) or online lectures/discussion boards (ASUOnline students). - Complete all required academic assignments. - Complete 45 hours of internship work for each academic credit hour earned. - Complete a final evaluation of the internship experience. - Provide feedback to the Internship Coordinator to improve the quality of the internship program. - Notify the Internship Coordinator of any changes to the internship placement details or to course credits.